General Terms and Conditions for Consumer Services

 5. BILLING AND CHARGES:

 - 5.2 Ooredoo provides electronic billing or “e-billing” to all of its consumer customers.
-Subscribers also have the option of receiving paper bills on a customer account basis.
+Customers also have the option of receiving paper bills on a customer account basis.
 You are required to select only one mode of dispatch.
-You may change your desired dispatch mode by contacting Customer Care or visiting an Ooredoo retail store.
+You may change your desired dispatch mode by contacting our Customer Care channels or by visiting an Ooredoo retail store.
+Ooredoo cannot be held liable for delayed bill delivery provided by third parties or where you neglect to access your e-bills on a monthly basis.

 - 5.3 Most charges will appear on your bill immediately following the time period in which charges were incurred.
-If you are roaming in countries where charging does not take place in real time, your service usage may be billed in a subsequent month and this usage will be charged as if used in the month billed.
+If you are roaming in countries where charging is not available in real time, your service usage may be billed in a subsequent month.
 You are nevertheless required to pay all billed charges when they fall due, as stated on your bill.
-For more information, please refer to your Service Tariff published at www.ooredoo.qa.
+For more information, please refer to your Service Tariff published at https://www.ooredoo.qa/portal/OoredooQatar/regulatory.

-- 5.5 Ooredoo will remove a suspension after an outstanding balance has been settled.
-In cases where the Service has been disconnected or cancelled, Ooredoo will restore the Service after the outstanding balance has been settled and the customer has paid a reconnection fee.
+- 5.6 Ooredoo will remove a Service suspension or restriction after all outstanding balances have been paid.
+In cases where the Service has been cancelled, Ooredoo will restore the Service after all outstanding balances have been paid and the customer has paid a reconnection fee.

-- 5.6 Any dispute in the billed amount must be reported to us within 45 days of the Bill Issue Date.
-Bill related complaints after this 45 day period will not be honored.
+- 5.7 Any dispute in the billed amount must be reported to us within 45 days of the bill issue date through our official Customer Care channels.
+Ooredoo has no obligation to accept billing complaints reported after this 45 day period has expired.

 6. CONSUMER CREDIT LIMIT: